 A diagnosis of Alzheimer’s disease is a tremendous adjustment for you and your loved ones.
 Most people find that the ability to navigate this particular road involves much support from loved ones, learning about ways to manage the symptoms of disease, and planning for the future.
 While there currently exist no cures for Alzheimer’s disease, recent advancements in medicine have developed medications that work to reduce symptoms and increase quality of life.
 If Alzheimer’s disease is diagnosed in its early stages, these treatments can help to delay the onset of more severe symptoms.
 Early diagnosis, proper treatment, and effective management of Alzheimer’s disease can extend your independence and allow you to make the most of your life.

-At Cascade Behavioral Health, we’ve had 25 years of experience with helping men and women and their loved ones navigate the waters of Alzheimer’s disease.
+At Cascade Behavioral Health Hospital near Seattle, we’ve had 25 years of experience with helping men and women and their loved ones navigate the waters of Alzheimer’s disease.
 Our nurturing staff have worked with countless people just like you to create a treatment plan that meets all of your needs and educate you and your loved ones about the future.
-At Cascade, we’re ready to help guide you through this difficult time so that you can return to your life happy, healthy, and fulfilled.
+At our hospital for Alzheimer’s treatment, we’re ready to help guide you through this difficult time so that you can return to your life happy, healthy, and fulfilled.

-Why You Should Seek Inpatient Treatment for Alzheimer’s Disease at Cascade Behavioral Health
+Why You Should Seek Treatment for Alzheimer’s Disease at Cascade Behavioral Health Hospital

-At Cascade Behavioral Health, you’ll find that we take a holistic approach to every aspect of patient care – including our welcoming, home-like spaces we’ve created throughout our healing center.
+At Cascade Behavioral Health Hospital in Tukwila near Seattle, Washington, you’ll find that we take a holistic approach to every aspect of patient care – including our welcoming, home-like spaces we’ve created throughout our healing center.
 We work to keep our spaces as warm and uplifting as possible to allow for maximum healing throughout our center and our staff always takes the time to focus on each individual and their loved ones as they come to us for help.
-At Cascade, our main priority is making sure you begin your journey of healing through this difficult time.
+At our treatment center for Alzheimer’s Disease, our main priority is making sure you begin your journey of healing through this difficult time.

 Treatment Approaches for Alzheimer’s at Cascade Behavioral Health